tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 }
 ```

 Both `set` and `get` do **bounds checking**: they check that the index variable `i` is within the bounds of the array.
 This is something that C++ arrays (and vectors) do *not* do, i.e. C++ arrays let you access elements outside of their bounds.
-This is always an error, and so our setters will help catch such mistakes.
+Out-of-bounds indexes are always an error, and so our setters will help catch such mistakes.

-> A down side of bounds-checking is that it can noticeably slow your program down if it does a lot of sets/gets.
+> A down side of bounds-checking is that it can slow your program down if it does a lot of sets/gets.

 ## Constructors
-To create a new `double_list` we need to assign sensible values to `capacity`, `arr`, and `size`.
-The usual way to do this in a class is inside a [[constructor]].
-A [[constructor|constructors]] job is to create a new object with properly initialized variables.
+To create a new `double_list` we need to assign initial values to `capacity`, `arr`, and `size`.
+In a class, we'll use a [[constructor]] to create a new object with properly initialized variables.

 Importantly, there's no way to create a C++ object *without* calling a constructor, and so immediately after we construct an `double_list` object it's variables are guaranteed to have sensible values: